 Second excerpt:

 “Good morning, Dr. Marshall,” she says; “I’m Officer Reid.
 You may remember that I delivered some material to you a few days ago?”
+THE WEATHERFORD TRIAL Is available as an e-book from Smashwords or either paperback or e-book from Amazon.

 “I remember.”